jazzsequence/dashboard-changelog/README.md

 Global constant that can be used to hard-code the repository.
 If defined, the setting does not display in general settings.
 This constant can be defined in the `wp-config.php` file or elsewhere.

 ## `JSDC_PAT`
-Global constant that can be used to hard-code the PAT.
+Global constant that can be used to hard-code the Personal Access Token.
 If defined, the setting does not display in general settings.
 This constant can be defined in the `wp-config.php` file or elsewhere.

 **Note:** No validation are done at all on these strings, so make sure they're saved in the proper format.